Skip to content

 Left-hand Navigation Pane

-3. Apply Early release feedback for all to all participants (this setting can be enabled/disabled individually within the grading window)
+1. Apply Early release feedback for all to all participants, if enabled on the flow (this setting can be enabled/disabled individually within the grading window)

 Main Navigation Pane